 \prop{nevins} The Gieseker moduli space $\GMt(r,d,n)$ is isomorphic to the moduli space of Gieseker semistable sheaves on $\BPt$ constructed in~\cite{ns}.
 Moreover, the open subset of $\GMt(r,d,n)$ of $\tnt$-stable representations corresponds, via the isomorphism, to the open set of Gieseker stable sheaves on $\BPt$. \eprop \prf This follows immediately from~\refl{kronecker-stability}, as the functor of $\tnt$-(semi)stable representations of the quiver $\bpt$ is isomorphic to the functor of (semi)stable Kronecker complexes considered in~\cite{ns}. \epr

-\cor{sm} If $\mathsf{gcd}(r,d,n)=1$, then $\GMt(r,d,n)$ is a fine moduli space, moreover, this moduli space is smooth. \ecor \prf By~\cite[Prop.~7.15]{ns} the moduli space of semistable Kronecker complexes is fine.
+\cor{sm} If $\mathsf{gcd}(r,d,n)=1$, then $\GMt(r,d,n)$ is a fine moduli space; moreover, this moduli space is smooth. \ecor \prf By~\cite[Prop.~7.15]{ns} the moduli space of semistable Kronecker complexes is fine.
 As the functor of semistable Kronecker complexes is isomorphic to the functor of $\tnt$-semistable representations of $\bpt$, we conclude that $\GMt(r,d,n)$ is also a fine moduli space.
-Moreover, from $\mathsf{gcd}(r,d,n) = 1$ it follows that all $\tnt$-semistable representations of the quiver are $\tnt$-stable, hence all Gieseker semistable sheaves are stable, and so the smoothness of the moduli space is proved in~\cite[Thm.~8.1]{ns}. \epr
+Moreover, the condition $\mathsf{gcd}(r,d,n) = 1$ implies that any $\tnt$-semistable representation of the quiver is $\tnt$-stable; hence any Gieseker semistable sheaf is stable, and so the smoothness of the moduli space follows from~\cite[Thm.~8.1]{ns}. \epr

 \ssec{stratifications}{Stratifications}